slemouton/gecodeMCP/README.md

 IntArgs now support standard initializer lists but do not any longer support variable argument lists (as the combination is really confusing).
 Now one can write IntArgs c({1,2,3}) for example. (major)
 	update Makefile
 	deployment on gitlab
-## still to do
-chord sorting : timelimit + simpletest crash